When is ITSM automation of benefit?

 Staff Members Leaving (Including the ‘Right to be Forgotten’)

-When someone is due to leave the organisation, a number of tasks need to be completed.
-Generally, a member of the HR team will log into a self-service portal and enter the leave request along with all of the relevant details.
+When someone is due to leave the organisation, a number of tasks need to be completed by various departments Generally, a member of the HR team will log into a self-service portal and enter the leave request along with all of the relevant details.

 But what happens next?
 In the past, IT teams had to manually set a reminder for the user’s leaving date, and then manually complete each of the associated tasks promptly once the user had left.
 Using automation, the process is far simpler: